Experts Weigh In: “How Can I Get My Young Child Less Anxious About Starting School?”

 Rayma Griffin, educational consultant and advocate for the rights of children with learning disabilities and ADHD: Many kids have a hard time recognizing when they’re anxious and putting those feelings into words.
 But your child’s behavior will give you hints.

-Be observant and recognize when he seems out of sorts.
-Notice if he’s having
+Be observant and recognize when your child seems out of sorts.
+Notice if your child is having

 When they’re scared or nervous, they may actually feel sick or behave in ways that are not typical for them.
 That may be how they tell you something is bothering them.